 The best laid travel plans are those that leave room for inspiration to strike, to make the most of chance encounters and give us time to wander along the cobbled laneways and paths that intrigue us.
 And to absorb what we’re seeing!
 If we’re always rushing off to the next place, we have no time to reflect on what we’ve seen.

 3. Searching out the familiar rather than the unfamiliar.
 We travel to see, hear, taste and experience new things…so why do so many of us gravitate towards what we already know?
 Making small changes to your travel plans can help you immerse yourself more deeply in a different culture.
 Try booking a hotel room at an independent, boutique hotel rather than an international chain.
 Even better, consider staying in a private apartment!
-This is a wonderful way to briefly feel like you’ve stepped into another culture.
+This is a wonderful way to briefly feel like you’ve stepped into another life, another culture.

-Avoid the restaurants you’d frequent at home, and the meals you’d order there; instead, pay attention to what the locals are eating, which restaurants and market stalls have the most crowds and try what’s on offer.
+Avoid the restaurants or coffee shops you’d frequent at home, and the meals you’d order there; instead, pay attention to what the locals are eating, which restaurants and market stalls have the most crowds and try what’s on offer.
 Make an effort to avoid the “tourist trap” restaurants around major attractions – often a better place waits on a quiet street just a block or two away.

 4. Failing to take time to learn about the place and culture you’re visiting before you arrive.
-I’ve heard stories from people who have traveled to Paris and left thinking Parisian shop keepers were rude.
-In reality, these people had failed to learn a simple matter of French etiquette: always greet the staff when you enter their store.
+We’ve heard stories from people who have traveled to Paris and left thinking Parisian shop keepers were rude.
+In reality, these travellers had failed to learn a simple matter of French etiquette: always greet the staff when you enter their store.
 A simple “Bonjour, madame” would have paved the way for a gracious encounter.

 Spending a bit of time browsing the traveler discussion forums on websites like TripAdvisor, Fodors and Lonely Planet is a good way to start learning about what to expect.
 Another, more fun option is to read a novel written by a local author and set in the city you’re traveling to.
 It will give you a sense of culture and place – plus it can be fun to try and find the neighbourhoods and landmarks referred to in the story.